Shulun/basic-graph-theory/README.md

 ===============================

 Some basic codes on graph theories, including:
-1. eulerian tour;
+1. Eulerian tour;
 2. Graphs/networks;
 3. BFS/DFS;

-There are still things I need to double check the robustness of some codes with more complex testcases.
+There are still things I need to double check to test the robustness of some codes with more complex testcases.